-Prioritize paying down debt for more financial freedom
+Prioritize paying down debt

 Get out of debt tips:

-List your debt
+List your debt.

 When figuring out how to get out of debt, start with a list of all your outstanding balances, from smallest to biggest.
-Note what the interest rate is for each—the higher the rate, the more you’re paying in interest each month on that balance.
+Note the interest rate for each—the higher the rate, the more you’re paying in interest each month on that balance.

-Consider consolidation
+Consider consolidation.

 Have multiple outstanding debts that are challenging to manage?
-Consolidating with a new loan or line of credit lets you combine several loans into a single balance with a new interest rate.
+Consolidating your debt with a new loan or line of credit lets you combine several loans into a single balance with a new interest rate.
 If the circumstances are right, it could lower your monthly payments and save you money over time.

-Shift your mindset
+Shift your debt mindset.

-Carrying debt can be stressful.
-But sometimes it helps to focus on the good things you’ve gained from it, like getting an education, starting a business, or buying a home.
-This type of mindset can help you feel more confident and at ease.
-And don’t feel like you have to stick to a strategy that isn’t working for you anymore—adjusting your strategy can be a good thing, as long as you’re paying down debt and using your credit responsibly.
+This mindset can help you feel more confident and at ease with the debt you're carrying.
+And don’t feel like you have to stick to a debt payoff strategy that isn’t working for you anymore—adjusting your strategy can be a good thing, as long as you’re continuing to pay down debt.

-This content does not constitute legal, tax, accounting, financial, or investment advice.
-You are encouraged to consult with competent legal, tax, accounting, financial, or investment professionals based on your specific circumstances.
+This content does not constitute legal, tax, accounting, financial, investment, or mental health advice.
+You are encouraged to consult with competent legal, tax, accounting, financial, investment, or mental health professionals based on your specific circumstances.
 We do not make any warranties as to accuracy or completeness of this information, do not endorse any third-party companies, products, or services described here, and take no liability for your use of this information.

 Debt versus savings calculator